 Key Features:

-- AI agents that can resolve 50% of customer issues autonomously
+- AI agents that can resolve a meaningful share of customer issues autonomously

 - Zendesk Copilot provides real-time suggestions during live calls